Brecker-Bc/Little-Movie-Recommender/README.md

 optional TMDB metadata for posters and popularity

-✔ Foreign-Film Controls

-Users can filter by:

-all films

-English-only

-foreign-language only

-🧠 How the Hybrid Score Works
+* How the Hybrid Score Works

 Each unrated movie receives two normalized scores: